Apache Accumulo and Apache HDFS Python Connector

-Sharkbite is a native client for key/value stores.
+Sharkbite is an HDFS and native client for key/value stores.
 With initial support for Apache Accumulo, the design can and has been used to support other key/value stores.
 Development began in 2014 and has slowly evolved. there is no structural specificity to Accumulo despite being the base implementation.
 Despite this the examples below will look very much like Accumulo due to aliasing.
 This is intentional.

-Capabilities That will be supported in V0.5 :
+Capabilities That will be supported in V0.6 :

 - Works with Accumulo 1.6.x, 1.7.x, 1.8.x, 1.9.x and 2.x